A9 RAIGMORE INTERCHANGE IMPROVEMENT WORKS TO START

 The improvement works will see permanent traffic signal control introduced, as well as improvements for vulnerable road users to enhance active travel options within the area.

-Preliminary works are scheduled to begin on Wednesday 7 January with more extensive activity due to begin later in January.
+Preliminary works are scheduled to begin on Monday 19 January with more extensive activity due to begin later.
 All works are expected to be completed by Friday 1 May, subject to weather conditions.

 To ensure the safety of roadworkers and road users, alterations will be made to the existing lanes on the Raigmore Interchange Roundabout during the works.
 Single lane closures on the Raigmore Interchange Roundabout and the approaches will be in place at various stages of the project.
 To minimise delays and disruption for road users, lane closures will be limited to night time off-peak periods between the hours of 7pm and 6am.
 No restrictions will be in place during the day, but lane widths may be narrower than normal to maximise the available working space.